watson/bonjour/README.md

 - `protocol` (string, optional) - `udp` or `tcp` (default)
 - `txt` (object, optional) - a key/value object to broadcast as the TXT record
+- `addresses` (array, optional) - array of IP addresses to advertise.
+  Array elements are IP address specifications as returned by `os.networkInterfaces()`

 IANA maintains a [list of official service types and port numbers](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml).